thibaut-neoledge/azure-docs.fr-fr/articles/storsimple/storsimple-create-manage-support-package.md

 <properties
-   pageTitle="Création d'un package de support StorSimple | Microsoft Azure" description="Apprenez à créer, déchiffrer et modifier un package de support pour votre appareil StorSimple." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Create a StorSimple support package | Microsoft Azure" description="Learn how to create, decrypt, and edit a support package for your StorSimple device." services="storsimple" documentationCenter="" authors="alkohli"